 Logic & Critical Thinking

-I really enjoy teaching Logic and Critical Thinking and enjoy engaging with the students in thinking about thinking!
+I really enjoy teaching Logic and Critical Thinking and love engaging with the students in thinking about thinking!

 Sample Syllabi